 Two other very common triggers are red wine and spicy foods.
 If these or any other food items flare your rosacea, it is important to minimize your exposure to them if possible.
 Alternatively ,some medications or treatments (like lasers) can help minimize your reactions and allow you to get back to enjoying certain foods, drinks and activities.

-Laser treatments, which are paid for out-of-pocket by patients, are another option for dealing with stubborn symptoms of rosacea.
+Medical laser treatments in Guelph or Burlington, which are paid for out-of-pocket by patients, are another option for dealing with stubborn symptoms of rosacea.
 While these can be very effective, is is important to remember that they too are not a cure, and that it might take multiple treatments with the laser in order to see improvement.
 While in most cases you will see excellent improvement of the redness that lasts for years, regular maintenance therapy can reduce changes of a relapse.

 Rosacea is a skin condition that causes inflammation in most patients.
 For this reason we may recommend a topical anti-inflammatory prescription medication that can be rubbed right onto the affected area, putting the medicine directly onto the problem.